rdpatil4/ESClient/README.md

    By default all the fields would be displayed in the result table.
 So if you have lot of fields for your selected type, then you may want to select only fields of your interest.
    Irrespective, double click on the row in the table, shows the whole json anyways.
-4. Enter the Lucene query you want to use for searching.
+4. Enter the Lucene/DSL query you want to use for searching.
 5. Hit search to see the results displayed in tabular format.

 ![alt tag] (https://raw.githubusercontent.com/rdpatil4/Elastic-Search-Client/master/media/searchresults.png)

 ###Editing documents:

 - Double click the row you want to edit.
-You should see the raw json in the window.
+You should see the raw JSON in the window.
 Click the edit button to edit the document.
+If you are using routing while Indexing, then routing key value is required for updating the documents.
 ![alt tag] (https://raw.githubusercontent.com/rdpatil4/Elastic-Search-Client/master/media/edit.png)

 ###Deleting documents: